Brandon-G-Tripp/elixir-payment-server/README.md

 # PaymentServer

-To Start the local AlphaVantage Exchange Rate Server with Docker:
+To Start the local AlphaVantage Exchange Rate Server from the Docker image:

   * Make sure docker is installed
   * Run `docker pull mikaak/alpha-vantage:latest` to pull the image into Docker